kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 }
 ```

-- Now, we will create a contructor that will be called when you deploy this contract to the blockchain.
-When a contract is deployed, we will pass an array of candidates who will contesting in the election.
+- Now, we will create a constructor that will be called when you deploy this contract to the blockchain.
+When a contract is deployed, we will pass an array of candidates who will be contesting in the election.

 ```
 contract Voting{